 You can import documents into GoodNotes without ever leaving the app.
 To do that, tap the + button in the documents tab and tap "Import".
 The "Files" app will open up automatically.
 Tap on any PDF, Word, PowerPoint, or GoodNotes document to import it into the app.
 To import multiple documents, tap the "Select" button in the upper right of the Files interface and select the documents you want to import.
 Then tap "Open" (this requires GoodNotes 5.3.10 or higher).

-2. Use "Open In" in the share sheet from other apps
+2. Use "Copy to" or "Open In" in the share sheet from other apps

 You can send documents from other apps or locations into GoodNotes, for example, an attachment to an email.
 To do that, open or select the document in the other app and tap on the share button.
 Then, select "GoodNotes" from the list of apps.
 GoodNotes should open automatically and you can choose where you want to add the new document to.